 CVS Health recently acquired the Aetna insurance company.
 The combined entity offers patients treatment and OTC medications and helps customers manage chronic conditions.
 There are plans to open expanded healthcare facilities within stores and provide more primary health services through CVS MinuteClinics.

 Developing urgent care centers pull patients from doctor’s offices.
 They are fascinated with faster and cheaper service.
-The no-appointment model offers more immediate relief for minor ailments when patients cannot see a primary care physician right away.
+The no-appointment model offers more immediate relief for minor ailments when patients cannot immediately see a primary care physician.

 Urgent care centers are not as costly as emergency room visits when patients need immediate treatment for chronic conditions like a diabetes attack.
 Patient experience trends have them using technology to take control of their health outcomes.